-The National and State campuses offer various programs in vocational education and trade training.
+The National and State campuses offer various programs in vocational education.
 The associate of science degree program in agriculture is the only vocational program offered at the National Campus.
-A mandate for the State campuses is to offer vocational and trade training programs that meet the needs of the local communities.
+A mandate for the State campuses is to offer vocational training programs that meet the needs of the local communities.
 The vocational education certificate programs offer a chance to develop technical skills and provide a pathway for future training, education, and employment.
-Programs in the trade areas are not always available at a particular campus, but are offered on demand when qualified instructors and appropriate facilities are available.
+Vocational Programs are not always available at a particular campus, but are offered on demand when qualified instructors and appropriate facilities are available.
 New initiatives include the addition of associate of applied science degree programs and the apprenticeship program which are in response to the need for highly skilled workforce.
 These programs prepare students for technical employment.

-Another initiative is the use of technology in the delivery of the associate of applied science degree programs in telecommunications and in electronics technology.
+Another initiative is the use of technology in the delivery of the associate of applied science degree programs in telecommunications, electronics and building technology.
 In addition to full-time programs, the State Campuses also offer customized industry training to meet specific labor force needs and demands.